Call for Nominations for the CAMBA Board of Directors

 Several standing or ad hoc committees assist the board in addressing core organizational planning and visioning.
 Committees exist to advise the board, which must approve all significant committee actions.
 Most committees meet on a regular basis throughout the year, while others come together for a limited period of time.

 The president appoints committee chairs and the chair populates the respective committee.
-See our active Commitees and Chairs.
+See our active Committees and Chairs.

 CAMBA Financial Sustainability